ovh/docs/pages/cloud/nutanix/04-storage/guide.de-de.md

 There are also **Volume Groups** that provide the ability to access via ISCSI or directly in SCSI simulation for:

 - A third-party computer outside the cluster or a cluster VM
-- Multiple third-party computers or VMs in the cluster for applications that require shared storage, such as Microsoft SQL databases in Cluster mode
+- Multiple third-party computers or VMs in the cluster for applications that require shared storage, such as Microsoft SQL databases in cluster mode

 ## Instructions